Loopite/Loopite/README.md

 ## **Presentation**

-🧙 I’m currently working on a new crypto-currency.
+🧙 I’m currently working on a new crypto-currency.<br/>
-🔥 I'm a web developer who's working currently to deepen his skills in C++.
+🔥 I'm a web developer who's working currently to deepen his skills in C++.<br/>
-Furthermore, I contribute to the BIP.
+🔑 Furthermore, I contribute to the BIP.

 ## **Here are my donation addresses :**